 - a history of pancreatitis; or

-- if you have used a medicine similar to lamivudine in the past, such as abacavir (Ziagen), didanosine (Videx), stavudine (Zerit), tenofovir (Viread), zalcitabine (Hivid), or zidovudine (Retrovir).
+- if you have used a medicine similar to lamivudine in the past, such as abacavir (Ziagen), didanosine (Videx), emtricitabine (Atripla, Complera, Emtriva, Truvada), stavudine (Zerit), tenofovir (Viread), zalcitabine (Hivid), or zidovudine (Retrovir).

-FDA pregnancy category C. This medication may be harmful to an unborn baby.
+FDA pregnancy category C. It is not known whether lamivudine will harm an unborn baby.
+HIV can be passed to your baby if you are not properly treated during pregnancy.
 Tell your doctor if you are pregnant or plan to become pregnant during treatment.
-HIV can be passed to the baby if the mother is not properly treated during pregnancy.
-Lamivudine may also be more likely to cause pancreatitis in a pregnant woman.
-Tell your doctor if you are pregnant or plan to become pregnant during treatment.
-Take all of your HIV medicines as directed to control your infection while you are pregnant.
+Take all of your HIV medicines as directed to control your infection.

-You should not breast-feed while you are using lamivudine.
-Women with HIV or AIDS should not breast-feed at all.
-Even if your baby is born without HIV, you may still pass the virus to the baby in your breast milk.
+Lamivudine can pass into breast milk and may harm a nursing baby.
+You should not breast-feed while you are using lamivudine to treat hepatitis B. Women with HIV or AIDS should not breast feed a baby.
+Even if your baby is born without HIV, the virus may be passed to the baby in your breast milk.

 If you have diabetes, you should know that the liquid forms of lamivudine contain 3 to 4 grams of sucrose (sugar) per dose.

 Take exactly as prescribed by your doctor.
 Do not take in larger or smaller amounts or for longer than recommended.
 Follow the directions on your prescription label.
 You should not take Epivir (for treating HIV) together with Epivir-HBV (for treating hepatitis B).

 Lamivudine can be taken with or without food.

 You may need to break an Epivir tablet in half when giving this medication to a child for HIV.
 Call your doctor if the child has any trouble swallowing the tablet.